The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/dragonsongs-reprise-ultimate-guide.md

 ## Potion Window

-During and after Enumeration towers, we either do a standard triple melee combo for aligned 2-minute Manafic, or a partially buffed double combo if rushing Manafic.
+During and after Enumeration towers, we either do a standard triple melee combo for aligned two-minute Manafic, or a partially buffed double combo if rushing Manafic.
 In either scenario, you should start your first combo any time during the Drachenlance cast before the Enumeration towers appear.
 This will allow you to use your melee combo finishers to bait the clone and move out, or even move to another tower if needed (if you are one of the adjusting players)

-## Aligned 2-Minute Manafic Example
+## Aligned Two-Minute Manafic Example

 ![](/img/rdmdsrimage5.png)